 Will baking soda kill fungus in soil?

 Yes, baking soda will kill fungi in the soil that have spread in significant numbers.
 However, I recommend using them as foliar sprays.
 That said, if your succulent’s soil is going through these conditions on and off, I recommend you proceed with using baking soda.
 Bear in mind that baking soda does not have the same consequences for plants as chemical fungicides do.

 If you wish to use baking soda, you may first fill a spray bottle with water.
 Next, mix a few drops of vegetable oil into it.
 After that, add a teaspoon of baking soda and stir it well.
 Now is the time for you to spray it on the plants as well as on the soil.
 However, chances are that it may even be fatal for the beneficial fungi in the soil too.

 Will bleach kill fungus in soil?

-You could make use of bleach to kill the fungus in soil too.
+You could use bleach to kill the fungus in the soil too.
 Bleach is mainly used for sterilization purposes.
-This literally means it would kill the bacteria and fungi as well.
+This literally means that it would kill the bacteria and fungi as well.